What about your concept questions? The famous CCQ’s

 Usually, the best approach is to follow these three simple steps:

-- Think of the underlying propositions
+Think of the underlying meanings/concepts

-An example of a lexical item
+An example with a single word:

 – one of the fingers